Casey Anderson (naturalist): Feature films

 Anderson and Brutus both made their feature film acting debuts in the independent film Iron Ridge (2008), a wilderness rescue drama filmed location in Montana using an all-Montana cast and crew and financed by Montanans.
 Anderson played a hunter from the city who travels, with a friend, deep into the backcountry of Montana, while Brutus played a bloodthirsty grizzly bear encountered by one of the hunters in the wild.
 Although Anderson played a supporting role, he and Brutus were prominently featured in the advertising for the film.

 Personal life

 Anderson married Stephanie Gazda in August 2016.
 The couple live in Paradise Valley, Montana with their two daughters and son.

 Anderson was previously married to actress Missi Pyle from 2008 to 2011.
 They met in 2007 during the making of the film Pretty Ugly People (2008), in which Pyle starred, Brutus had a small role, and Anderson worked as animal trainer.
-Brutus the Bear was best man at their wedding, which was held in September 2008 at Holland Lake Lodge in Montana where the couple had met.
+Brutus the Bear was best man at their wedding, which was held in September 2008 at Holland Lake Lodge in Montana where the couple met.
 In 2013, Pyle confirmed in an interview that the couple had broken up.